 Weeknight-friendly.
 It takes 45 minutes to make, from start to finish, including all the prep time.

 Hearty yet wholesome.
-This recipe is hearty and comforting, the kind of soup that’ll stick to your ribs and make you feel oh-so-satisfied, thanks to its creamy texture and the addition of vegan sausage.
+Cauliflower soup is hearty and comforting, the kind of soup that’ll stick to your ribs and make you feel oh-so-satisfied, thanks to its creamy texture and the addition of vegan sausage.
 This makes it a great meal for the whole family, including any and all omnivores!
 But remember, you’re still eating cauliflower, cashews, and kale, so it’s good for you :)

 Cauliflower.
 As you might have noticed from the title of this recipe, this soup is creamy!
 And it’s naturally creamy from just two ingredients, and no there’s no coconut milk involved!
 The first ingredient is cauliflower.